 The Reserve Bank of Australia (RBA) announced a package on 19March2020 that will put downward pressure on borrowing costs for households and businesses.
 This will help mitigate the adverse consequences of the Coronavirus on businesses and support their day-to-day trading operations.
 The RBA is supporting small businesses as a particular priority.

 The RBA announced a term funding facility for the banking system.
 Banks will have access to at least $90billion in funding at a fixed interest rate of 0.25percent.
 This will reinforce the benefits of a low cash rate by reducing funding costs for banks, which in turn will help reduce interest rates for borrowers.
 To encourage lending to businesses, the facility offers additional low-cost funding to banks if they expand their business lending, with particular incentives applying to new loans to SMEs.

 In addition, the RBA announced a further easing in monetary policy by reducing the cash rate to 0.25percent.
 It is also extending and complementing the interest rate cut by taking active steps to target a 0.25percent yield on 3-year Australian Government Securities.

 Support for non-ADI and smaller ADI lenders in the securitisation market

-The Government is providing the Australian Office of Financial Management (AOFM) with $15billion to invest in structured finance markets used by smaller lenders, including non-Authorised Deposit-Taking Institutions (non-ADIs) and smaller Authorised Deposit-Taking Institutions (ADIs).
-This support will be provided by making direct investments in primary market securitisations by these lenders and in warehouse facilities.
+The Government is providing the Australian Office of Financial Management (AOFM) with $15 billion to invest in structured finance markets used by smaller lenders, including non-Authorised Deposit-Taking Institutions (non-ADIs) and smaller Authorised Deposit-Taking Institutions (ADIs).
+This support will be provided by making direct investments in term and warehouse securitisations used by these lenders.